-It is vitally important to know whether a member of staff is a disabled person for the purposes of the Equality Act.
-If they are you have obligations to make reasonable adjustments and not to discriminate against them in other ways under the Act.
+It is vitally important to know whether a member of your staff is a disabled person for the purposes of the Equality Act.
+If they are, you have obligations to make reasonable adjustments and not to discriminate against them in other ways under the Act.

 Some conditions are expressly deemed to be disabilities for Equality Act purposes.
 In such cases the complexities of the normal Equality Act definition of disability are bypassed.